Jervx/Infinite-Void-Game-/README.md

   that game so i created this really really simple game.

 #### Controls

+    Mouse Movement - Character Movement

     T - to start the game
     P - Pause/Resume

     A - Firing Mode 1 (Deploy 1 missile)
     S - Firing Mode 2 (Deploy 2 missiles)
     D - Firing Mode 3 (Deploy 3 missiles)

+    O - Add 1 More Enemy in the Game

     NumLock - Enable Debugging mode (For Developer Only XDXD)

 #### Build Using